Geology, soil and seismic risk

 Google Earth web site

-This layer contains 1:10k soil maps of some experimental public farms in Emilia-Romagna region.
+This layer contains 1:10k soil maps of some experimental public farms in the Emilia-Romagna region.

 Maps of chemical and physical properties of soils